tjmahr/skimr/README.md

 Windows cannot print the spark-histogram characters when printing a data-frame.
 For example, `"▂▅▇"` is printed as `"<U+2582><U+2585><U+2587>"`.
-This longstanding problem [originates in the low-level code](http://r.789695.n4.nabble.com/Unicode-display-problem-with-data-frames-under-Windows-td4707639.html) for printing dataframes.
+This longstanding problem [originates in the low-level code](http://r.789695.n4.nabble.com/Unicode-display-problem-with-data-frames-under-Windows-td4707639.html) for printing data-frames.
 These values do show up when printing a data-frame created by `skim()` as a list (`as.list()`) or as a matrix (`as.matrix()`).

 ## Contributing